pytorch/serve/docs/README.md

+# ❗ANNOUNCEMENT: Security Changes❗
+TorchServe now enforces token authorization enabled and model API control disbaled at start.
+These security features are designed to address the concern of unwanted API calls and to prevent potential malicious code from being introduced to the model server.
+Check the following documentation for more information: [Token Authorization](https://github.com/pytorch/serve/blob/master/docs/token_authorization_api.md), [Model API control](https://github.com/pytorch/serve/blob/master/docs/model_api_control.md)

 # TorchServe

-## Security Changes
-TorchServe now enforces token authorization and model API control by default.
-Check the following documentation for more information: [Token Authorization](https://github.com/pytorch/serve/blob/master/docs/token_authorization_api.md), [Model API control](https://github.com/pytorch/serve/blob/master/docs/model_api_control.md)

 TorchServe is a performant, flexible and easy to use tool for serving PyTorch eager mode and torchscripted models.